 The Condominium Property Act gives the condominium board the power to evict a tenant in certain circumstances (e.g., the tenant has caused damage beyond normal wear and tear to the condo corporation’s property or has violated a bylaw).
 Learn more about this eviction process under the “Condominium Board’s Right to Evict” section on the Renting Your Condo page.

-Provided the issue relates to the Condominium Property Act, its regulation, or the condo’s bylaws, you can engage in mediation or arbitration to resolve the issue as long as the tenant agrees to this dispute resolution method.
-Find a mediator or arbitrator by visiting the ADR Institute of Alberta’s Online Directory.
+Provided the issue relates to the Condominium Property Act, its regulation, or the condo’s bylaws, you can engage in mediation or arbitration to resolve the issue as long as the tenant agrees to it.
+Find a mediator or arbitrator through the ADR Institute of Alberta’s Online Directory.

 1) Decide what to do as a board – come together with the board and gather any concerns amongst yourselves and owners.